Operation Save America

-Name dispute
+Background

 In the late 1990s, Benham abandoned the name of Operation Rescue, and changed the name of his organization to Operation Save America.
 Once Newman's organization (the former Operation Rescue West or California Operation Rescue) began to grow in prominence and use the name Operation Rescue, Benham also began using the name Operation Rescue.
 After a feud with Newman, and after Benham was named in a lawsuit from the United States Department of Justice, Benham officially changed the name of Operation Rescue National to Operation Save America.

 Meanwhile, Benham broadened the scope of Operation Save America to include criticism of homosexuality, pornography, and Islam, and formed alliances with other Christian conservative groups and the Constitution Party.
 In 2002, Benham moved Operation Save America's headquarters from their longtime home in Dallas, Texas to Concord.
 In 2014 Operation Save America's new director Rev. Rusty Thomas moved the headquarters back to Dallas, Texas.